dwainscheeren/dwains-lovelace-dashboard/docs/v3/information/installation.md

 1. Unzip the file you just downloaded.
 2. Inside this folder you will see a folder called `custom_components` copy this folder.
 3. Go to the main folder of your Home Assistant installation.
 This is the folder where you config is.
 (Hint: its the folder where for example the files `ui-lovelace.yaml` and `configuration.yaml` are located).
 4. Paste the `custom_components` to the main folder of your Home Assistant installation.
+(Not this folder already may exist, otherwise create it)

 You will end up with having `/config/custom_components/dwains_dashboard` or if you are running a venv installation it would look like `/home/homeassistant/.homeassistant/custom_components/dwains_dashboard`.